 Juniata requests a $2,000 administrative fee to support the request for J-1 exchange

-visitor sponsorship for Research Scholars / Professors.
-Will the $2,000 administrative
+visitor sponsorship for Research Scholars/Professors.
+The $2,000 administrative fee

 ______ The Juniata Sponsoring Department _______ The Invited Research Scholar / Professor

-**Juniata requests a $1,000 administrative fee to support the request for J-1 nondegree student not associated with a partner university.
-Will the $1,000 administrative fee be covered by:**
+Juniata requests a $1,000 administrative fee to support the request for J-1 non-degree student not associated with a partner university.
+The $1,000 administrative fee be covered by:

 ______ The Juniata Sponsoring Department _______ The Invited Research Student

 The CIE is happy to support international events and visits on campus when the budget permits.
-If you would like to request CIE support for an on-campus event, please e-mail Kati Csoman, if you are requesting less than $200.
-For larger support, please have the chair of the department in question send a formal written (e-mail) request to Kati Csoman indicating the total cost of the event and the contribution you are requesting from the CIE.
+If you would like to request CIE support for an on-campus event, please e-mail the Dean of International Education, if you are requesting less than $200.
+For larger support, please have the chair of the department in question send a formal written (e-mail) request to the Dean of International Education indicating the total cost of the event and the contribution you are requesting from the CIE.

 Many other opportunities exist for faculty and staff international initiatives.
 If you are interested in a faculty exchange, for example, begin talking with your department head, and take a look at our Juniata exchange programs.
-Feel free to contact Kati Csoman (x3184), the Dean of the CIE, for questions about these and other initiatives .
+Feel free to contact the Dean of International Education, for questions about these and other initiatives .